Denial-of-service attack: Amplification

 Amplification attacks are used to magnify the bandwidth that is sent to a victim.
 Many services can be exploited to act as reflectors, some harder to block than others.
 US-CERT have observed that different services may result in different amplification factors, as tabulated below:

 DNS amplification attacks involves an attacker sending a DNS name lookup request to one or more public DNS servers, spoofing the source IP address of the targeted victim.
 The attacker tries to request as much information as possible, thus amplifying the DNS response that is sent to the targeted victim.
 Since the size of the request is significantly smaller than the response, the attacker is easily able to increase the amount of traffic directed at the target.

-SNMP and NTP can also be exploited as reflectors in an amplification attack.
-An example of an amplified DDoS attack through the Network Time Protocol (NTP) is through a command called monlist, which sends the details of the last 600 hosts that have requested the time from the NTP server back to the requester.
+Simple Network Management Protocol (SNMP) and Network Time Protocol (NTP) can also be exploited as reflectors in an amplification attack.
+An example of an amplified DDoS attack through the NTP is through a command called monlist, which sends the details of the last 600 hosts that have requested the time from the NTP server back to the requester.
 A small request to this time server can be sent using a spoofed source IP address of some victim, which results in a response 556.9 times the size of the request being sent to the victim.
 This becomes amplified when using botnets that all send requests with the same spoofed IP source, which will result in a massive amount of data being sent back to the victim.
 It is very difficult to defend against these types of attacks because the response data is coming from legitimate servers.
 These attack requests are also sent through UDP, which does not require a connection to the server.
 This means that the source IP is not verified when a request is received by the server.
 To bring awareness of these vulnerabilities, campaigns have been started that are dedicated to finding amplification vectors which have led to people fixing their resolvers or having the resolvers shut down completely.

 Mirai botnet

-This attack works by using a worm to infect hundreds of thousands of IoT devices across the internet.
+The Mirai botnet works by using a computer worm to infect hundreds of thousands of IoT devices across the internet.
 The worm propagates through networks and systems taking control of poorly protected IoT devices such as thermostats, Wi-Fi-enabled clocks, and washing machines.
 The owner or user will usually have no immediate indication of when the device becomes infected.
 The IoT device itself is not the direct target of the attack, it is used as a part of a larger attack.
 Once the hacker has enslaved the desired number of devices, they instruct the devices to try to contact an ISP.
 In October 2016, a Mirai botnet attacked Dyn which is the ISP for sites such as Twitter, Netflix, etc. As soon as this occurred, these websites were all unreachable for several hours.